adionnet/nntovv/README.md

-Landscapes and more: a hobbyist's creations using AI
+Landscapes and more: a hobbyist's creations using AI.